What is Routing?

 There are three kinds of routing:

 Callsign and Zone Routing have been around since the earliest days of D-Star.
 It was built into the earliest networks in Japan.
 If you bought a D-Star ICOM radio new, you probably received a "D-STAR MANUAL" with your radio that discusses these two forms of routing.
 This manual discusses which buttons you press to do Callsign or Zone Routing, but are a bit short on why you would want to do Routing and how the D-Star system performs these routes.
 Hopefully, information here will greatly help with that.
 Group Routing is the new kid on the block having been introduced around 2011, and only available on IRCDDB networks.
-It was an idea originally conceived by John Hays, K7VE, that he called STARnet Digital and it was first implemented by Jonathan Naylor, G4KLX, as the StarNetServer.
+It was an idea originally conceived by John Hays, K7VE, and he called STARnet Digital and it was first implemented by Jonathan Naylor, G4KLX, as the StarNetServer.
 It's a brilliant idea and a logical next step into the evolution of routing on a D-Star network.
-Our new Smart Group Server takes this idea one step further by fully integrating the Group Server into our IRCDDB network.
+Our new Smart Group Server takes this idea one step further by integrating the Group Server into our IRCDDB network.

 I heard that routing was bad.
 Why does QuadNet allow it?